 Students are not to loiter outside the building or near the campus before or after school.
-Students are to be in the hallways prior to 7:23 ONLY with permission from a teacher.
+Students may only be in the hallways before 7:23 with permission of a teacher.

 ASSEMBLIES

 School assemblies are those occasions when most students are gathered together in one location for a special program, choral or band concert, pep rally, awards program, or other special performance.
 At all times, the student's behavior at assemblies should be refined and courteous.
 Unacceptable conduct includes whistling, unnecessary clapping, boisterousness, and inappropriate talking.
 Backpacks and other materials are to be left in the classroom.